AIMultipleAIMultiple

 What is the name of the AI agent in SAP?

-By Q1 2025, Joule will customize development capabilities for developers and expand its NLP inquiry capabilities to leverage real-time data from SAP analytics solutions.
+By Q1 2025, SAP expanded Joule’s development capabilities for developers and its NLP inquiry scope to leverage real-time data from SAP analytics solutions, enhancing its ability to provide up-to-date insights.

 Integration across SAP ecosystem